-Speech by Paul J Heytens, Country Director of ADB's Bangladesh Resident Mission, at the inauguration of the 2x120 MW Siddhirganj peaking power plant, Dhaka, Bangladesh
+Speech by Paul J Heytens, Country Director of ADB's Bangladesh Resident Mission, at the inauguration of the 2x120 MW Siddhirganj peaking power plant on 14 February 2010 in Dhaka, Bangladesh

 Your Excellency Prime Minister Sheikh Hasina, Honorable Ministers and Advisers to the Prime Minister, Distinguished Guests, Ladies and Gentlemen.